niemenjoki/compress-create-react-app/README.md

 #### 1) Installing the package

-Install the package as a dev dependancy:
+Install the package as a dev dependency:

 ```bash
 npm install compress-create-react-app --save-dev